IFTTT/SparkleMotion/README.md

 ## License

-`JazzHands-Android` is available under the MIT license.
+`Sparkle Motion` is available under the MIT license.
 See the LICENSE file for more info.

 Copyright 2015 IFTTT Inc.